sameerakmal/Web-development/Notes/NOTES.md

 5. Foreign element : importing someone's code.
 Eg : SVG, Mathl

 ### HTML Structure :
-* Araanging the elements of HTML in a hierarchial way to present on a webpage is called __"DOM"__.
+* Aranging the elements of HTML in a hierarchial way to present on a webpage is called __"DOM"__.
 ```html
 <html>
     <!--Document scope-->